foyou/learngit/readme.txt

-Git is aversion congtrol system,
+Git is distributed aversion congtrol system,
 Git is free software.